Safety and Precautions for Preventing Horse Barn Fires

 Always be prepared:

-- Leave a leather halter on horses in stalls and a lead rope on the outside door of each stall.
+- Leave a leather halter and lead rope by each horse’s stall and on the outside door.

 - Provide a phone in or near the barn to call the fire department.